Texas mass shooting suspect captured, officials say

 A man suspected in a mass shooting near the Texas town of Cleveland last week which left five people dead — including a 9-year-old boy — has been captured following an extensive manhunt, authorities said.

-Following a multi-day search, 38-year-old Francisco Oropesa was arrested at about 7 p.m. local time, the Montgomery County Sheriff's Office, the San Jacinto County Sheriff's Office and the San Jacinto County District Attorney's Office all confirmed.
+Following a multi-day search, 38-year-old Francisco Oropesa was arrested at about 7 p.m. local time at a home in the area of Cut and Shoot, Texas, following a tip from the public, Montgomery County Sheriff Greg Capers confirmed in a Tuesday night news conference.

+"He was caught hiding in a closet, underneath some laundry," Capers said.

-He was taken into custody in the city of Cut and Shoot, Texas, the sheriff's office announced in a Facebook post, and was booked into the Montgomery County Jail on murder charges.
-He was being held on $5 million bond, the sheriff's office added.
+He was booked into the Montgomery County Jail on five counts of murder Capers said, and was being held on $5 million bond.
+He will be transferred to the San Jacinto County Jail in Coldspring, Capers added.

 The attack happened near the town of Cleveland, which is located north of Houston.
 Cut and Shoot is located about 17 miles west of Cleveland.